skadangara/ai_carbon_news_generator/README.md

 evaluate_agent → Compares each summary with the original content and assigns a quality score (1–10).
 A higher score indicates better accuracy, completeness, and clarity.

 This ensures experts receive reliable, high-quality, and actionable news updates every day.
+## Overall Architecture

+User ->> SearchAgent ->> SummarizeAgent ->> EvaluateAgent ->> DataStore: Save summary + evaluation score

+Step by step process:

+User triggers a search query (e.g., “carbon accounting standards”).

+SearchAgent retrieves carbon-related news articles and extracts raw content.

+SummarizeAgent condenses the extracted content into a clear summary.

+EvaluateAgent scores the summary for quality (1–10) and attaches it.

+Final output is saved as a Markdown file in the data/ folder.
 ## Prerequisites

 1. Install necessary libraries from the requirements.txt file.